vext01/theunixzoo-vim-colorscheme/README.md

 ###GVim:

-The gvim theme is designed for indoor use (and so has a dark backround).
+The gvim theme is designed for indoor use (and so has a dark background).
 In gvim we have 24-bit colour at our disposal, so I am able to give you inoffensive autumn colours.